epsilon537/boxlambda/blog/_drafts/the-file-system-stack.markdown

 # The Target File System Tree

-The `fs/` directory in the Boxlambda repository is the root of the target filesystem.
+The `fs/` directory in the Boxlambda repository is the root of the target file system.
 Its structure will evolve over time, but it currently contains two primary directories:

 - `forth/`: Contains the system's `*.fs` Forth modules.